Predictive posteriors under hidden confounding: Method

+As a consequence of Theorem \ref{thm:consistency}, point estimates (e.g.\ the posterior mean or mode) are consistent: they converge in probability to $(\beta^\star,K^\star)$.

-The posterior distribution is itself a random object because it depends on the observed data.
-Therefore, when we say that the posterior is consistent, we mean that it converges to a point mass at the true parameter value both in a measure-theoretic and probabilistic sense.
-Specifically, posterior consistency means weak convergence (outer convergence) of the posterior distribution to the Dirac measure at the true parameter $w^\star$, in probability (inner convergence) under the true data-generating distribution $\mathbb{P}$.
-The weak convergence describes the limiting behavior of the posterior as a probability measure, while the convergence in probability reflects the randomness induced by the data because the posterior itself is a random object.
-As a consequence of Theorem \ref{thm:consistency}, point estimates (e.g.\ the posterior mean or mode) are consistent: they converge in probability to $(\beta_\star,K_\star)$.
+The posterior distribution is itself a random object with respect to sampling: posterior consistency means that it converges to a point mass at $w^*$ both in measure-theoretic and probabilistic senses.
+Specifically, posterior consistency means i) weak convergence of the posterior distribution to $ \delta_{w^\star}$, ii) in probability under the true data-generating distribution $\mathbb{P}$.
+Weak convergence describes the limiting behavior of the posterior as a probability measure, while convergence in probability reflects the randomness induced by the data because the posterior itself is a random object.
+These are the two types of convergence visible in Theorem 1.

-In consonance with the theoretical properties in \cite{wu}, the next result entails that the posterior of $w$ contracts exponentially in $n$ and $E$, with a rate that improves under greater environment heterogeneity.
+In consonance with the theoretical properties in \cite{wu}, the next result entails that the posterior distribution of $\|w - w^\star\|$ converges to $0$ at a particular rate which is exponential in $n$ and $E$ and improves under greater environment heterogeneity.
 Importantly, this is a phenomenon that the frequentist framework for causal robustness has not been able to satisfactorily account for \citep{shen2025}.